Cockapoo Puppies in Massachusetts

 If we decide to take things to the next step after that correspondence or chat, we will set up a time for you to come meet my dogs and me.
 Due to the Coronavirus, I am using ZOOM to virtually meet with people at this point in time.

-After we've all "met", assuming everyone agrees to move forward with the puppy process, you reserve a pup/are placed on the waiting list with a non-refundable $300 deposit.
+After we've all "met", assuming everyone agrees to move forward with the process, you reserve a pup or an adult/are placed on the waiting list with a non-refundable $300 deposit.

 At that point, as a puppy-approved home, you can expect: